-The only big title I resisted for some time was Spirit Island.
+The only big title I resisted was Spirit Island.
 I heard great thing after great thing, but the game was difficult to find and I felt alienated.
 I don’t remember why.
 I also don’t remember what caused me to change my mind.
 Evidently I did, though, as I now own all of Spirit Island and its expansions and its promo packs.

 Does that give away the ending?
 I suppose it does, but the ending is not exactly late-breaking news: Spirit Island is a great game.